cancamilo/dataworks-gis/README.md

         - start_date
         - end_date

-If all you need is to start acquiring data everyday, it is enough to just apply the deployments and the ETL will start populating the gcp bucket and the BigQuery table.
+If all you need is to start acquiring data every day, it is enough to just apply the deployments and the ETL will start populating the gcp bucket and the BigQuery table.
 If you want to acquire the historical data, you should first execute `web_to_gcs_data_range_flow` in the desired time range in order to populate the bucket and then execute `gcs_to_bq_data_range_flow`in the same time range to read from the bucket and upload the data to the partitioned tables in BigQuery.

 ### Dbt Job Run

 Up until this point, we have our date available in the desired time range in the GCS bucket and in the partitioned BigQuery tables.
 Now we can proceed to create the models from our data that will be subsequently used for visualizations in Google looker.

 As a first step we should create a dbt cloud account and connect it to our BigQuery account.
 To do so you can follow this [excellent guide](https://github.com/ziritrion/dataeng-zoomcamp/blob/main/notes/4_analytics.md#setting-up-dbt).
-It is also neccesary to configure our dbt cloud account to connect to the github where the repository lives.
+It is also neccesary to configure our dbt cloud account to connect to the GitHub where the repository lives.
 In this repo, the dbt relevant project files are in the `dbt_nasa_power` folder.

 Inside our dbt project in the cloud, we proceed configure a `Job`.
 It should run in a production environment that points to our `production` dataset in BigQuery.
 The `Job` should be configured to execute the following steps: